startup101-io/startup101.io/README.md

 - **Shippable Apps:** Discover ready-to-deploy example apps designed to help you start generating income quickly
 - **Launch Boost:** Get release day assistance to promote your products
 - **Recognition:** Showcase your success on our monthly and all-time MRR leaderboards
-- **Closed Affiliate Network:**  Tap into a network of developers to build cross-promoting systems
+- **Motivated Network:** Tap into a network of developers to build cross-promoting systems
 - **Connections:** Connect with like-minded entrepreneurs and potential partners
 - **Priority Support:** Get timely help from our team and community experts